Wi-Fi-Labs/Labs-Guides/GEN 9/README.md

-# Gen 9 RNG Guides
+# Gen 9 Botting Guides

-In this folder you can find various guides for RNG in the Scarlet & Violet games.
+In this folder you can find various guides for Botting in the Scarlet & Violet games.